UsernameInstance/tests_sim1/README.md

 # tests_sim1
-This is a learning project created to practice using Cygwin, Gnu Make, Vim, GDB, C++, SDL2, and IPOPT, as well as to learn the basics of Git and GitHub.
+This is a learning project created to practice using Bash, GNU Make, Vim, GDB, C++, SDL2, and IPOPT, as well as to learn the basics of Git and GitHub.

 Besides learning, the project was made to allow me to run a few different experiments involving continuous collision detection and simultaneous collision resolution of rigid bodies in two dimensions.
 The rigid bodies consist of frictionless discs or the set complement of a disc without rotation.
 The physics engine is impulse based.
 Collisions are resolved using generalized reflections (see http://www.cs.columbia.edu/cg/rosi/rosi.pdf).
 The timestep is fixed at .008 seconds; i.e., each physics loop simulates .008 seconds.